-This feasibility report is being prepared for use in the development of the proposed subject property.
+Intended Use and Intended User of the Feasibility Study This feasibility report is being prepared for use in the development of the proposed subject property.
 The client for this engagement is the City of Bloomington Illinois.
 The intended user of this report is also the City of Bloomington.

-The methodology used to develop this study is based on the market research and valuation techniques set forth in the textbooks authored by Hospitality Valuation Services for the American Institute of Real Estate Appraisers and the Appraisal Institute, entitled The Valuation of Hotels and Motels, Hotels, Motels and Restaurants: Valuations and Market Studies, The Computerized Income Approach to Hotel/Motel Market Studies and Valuations, Hotels and Motels: A Guide to Market Analysis, Investment Analysis, and Valuations, and Hotels and Motels - Valuations and Market Studies.
+Scope of Work The methodology used to develop this study is based on the market research and valuation techniques set forth in the textbooks authored by Hospitality Valuation Services for the American Institute of Real Estate Appraisers and the Appraisal Institute, entitled The Valuation of Hotels and Motels,3 Hotels, Motels and Restaurants: Valuations and Market Studies,4 The Computerized Income Approach to Hotel/Motel Market Studies and Valuations,5 Hotels and Motels: A Guide to Market Analysis, Investment Analysis, and Valuations,6 and Hotels and Motels - Valuations and Market Studies.7